 To shed light on the functional implication of the translocation of the HEG and subsequent mutations we (i) assessed the expression profile of these genes and (ii) generated a deletion strain and phenotyped it.
-For the expression analysis we relied on a previously published RNASeq data set (Lanver et al. 2018), from which we extracted the expression profiles of genes in the telomeric region of chromosome 9 (Figure 5A).
+For the expression analysis we relied on a previously published RNASeq data set (Lanver et al. 2018), from which we extracted the expression profiles of genes in the telomeric region of chromosome 9 (Figure 7A).
 While the expression of UMAG_11064 remained close to zero in the three replicates, expression of UMAG_11065 increased during plant infection.
-The telomeric region was highly heterogeneous in terms of expression profile: while UMAG_11066 and UMAG_03393 did not show any significant level of expression, UMAG_03392 was down-regulated starting at twelve hours post-infection, while UMAG_03394, another RecQ-encoding gene homologous to UMAG_11065, displayed constitutively high levels of expression (Figure 5A).
-All homologs of UMAG_11065 show a significantly higher expression during infection (Tukey’s posthoc test, false discovery rate of 5%, Figure 5B).
-The comparison of expression profiles revealed two main classes of genes (Figure 5C): highly expressed genes (upper group), and moderately expressed genes (lower group), to which UMAG_11065 belongs.
+The telomeric region was highly heterogeneous in terms of expression profile: while UMAG_11066 and UMAG_03393 did not show any significant level of expression, UMAG_03392 was down-regulated at twelve hours post-infection, while UMAG_03394, another RecQ-encoding gene homologous to UMAG_11065, displayed constitutively high levels of expression (Figure 7A).
+All homologs of UMAG_11065 show a significantly higher expression during infection (Tukey’s posthoc test, false discovery rate of 5%, Figure 7B).
+The comparison of expression profiles revealed two main classes of genes (Figure 7C): highly expressed genes (upper group), and moderately expressed genes (lower group), to which UMAG_11065 belongs.
 We further note that the differences in expression profiles do not mirror the protein sequence similarity of the genes (Mantel permutation test, p-value = 0.566).

-To assess the function UMAG_11064 and UMAG_11065 were simultaneously deleted in SG200, a solopathogenic haploid strain that can cause disease without a mating partner (Kämper et al. 2006) using a single-step gene replacement method (Kämper 2004).
+To assess the functional role of UMAG_11064 and UMAG_11065, these genes were simultaneously deleted in SG200, a solopathogenic haploid strain that can cause disease without a mating partner (Kämper et al. 2006) using a single-step gene replacement method (Kämper 2004).
 Gene deletion was verified by Southern analysis (Figure S3).
-Virulence assays, conducted in triplicate revealed no statistically different symptoms of SG2001106511064 compared to SG200 in infected maize plants (Figure 6A, Chi-square test, p-value = 0.453).
+Virulence assays, conducted in triplicate revealed no statistically different symptoms of the double deletion strain, SG2001106511064, compared to SG200 in infected maize plants (Figure 8A, Chi-square test, p-value = 0.453).
 Since RecQ helicases contribute to dealing with replication stress (Kojic and Holloman 2012) we also determined the sensitivity of the mutant to various stressors including UV, hydroxyurea and Congo Red.
-(Figure 6B).
+(Figure 8B).
 We report that the deletion strain shows increased sensitivity to cell wall stress induced by Congo Red and increased resistance to UV stress.
 Since UMAG_11064 does not show any detectable level of expression, we hypothesize that the deletion of UMAG_11065 is responsible for this phenotype.

 Discussion

+The codon usage and GC content of the UMAG_11064 gene, as well as its similarity to known mitochondrial HEGs, points at a recent transfer into the nuclear genome of U. maydis.
+Moreover, the precursor of this gene is absent from the mitochondrial genome of this species.
+Two possible scenarios can explain this pattern, which we detail below.